 NASA / JPL-Caltech / SSI

-Saturn is surrounded by planets and moons in a mosaic assembled from images captured by NASA's Cassini probe on July 19.
-See the 9,000-pixel-wide version.
+Saturn and its rings are surrounded by planets and moons in a mosaic assembled from images captured by NASA's Cassini probe on July 19.

 Almost four months after NASA's Cassini orbiter turned around and took a picture of Saturn, the big picture is finally out — and it's a stunner.

 The backlit picture of the ringed planet includes Earth's tiny speck and the even tinier speck representing our moon.
 But that's not all: A full-resolution image reveals Mars and Venus, as well as seven of Saturn's moons.
 The mosaic was assembled from 141 wide-angle images from Cassini, selected from hundreds of pictures that were taken over the course of just four hours on July 19.
 The fact that the view included our home planet sparked a campaign to get Earthlings to look up at Saturn and smile for the camera.

 Carolyn Porco, head of Cassini's imaging team, called it "The Day the Earth Smiled" — and you can easily imagine her smiling as she wrote at length about the finished image for her "Captain's Log" on Tuesday.

 "I hope long into the future, when people look again at this image, they will recall the moment when, as crazy as it might have seemed, they were there, they were aware, and they smiled," Porco said.

 The full image takes in nearly 405,000 miles (650,000 kilometers) across Saturn and its inner ring system.
 In the enhanced photo, the E ring shines like an evanescent halo around the planet, with the tiny moon Enceladus sparkling on its left edge.